-It is known that Scottish Water and KWS Grampian have a continuing programme of optimization at their treatment plants and AD facilities to achieve further reduction in operating cost.
+It is known that Scottish Water and KWS Grampian have a continuing programme of optimization at their treatment plants and AD facilities to achieve a further reduction in carbon emissions and operating costs.

-Therefore, we are delighted to be able relay the following Landia Press Release:
+Therefore, we are delighted to be able to relay the following Landia Press Release: